 CALL FOR TRIALS AND FAILED WORKS, PROTOTYPES, SAMPLES & PROJECTS

-We expect visual documentations (photos, videos), samples, technical documentations and testimonies of:
+Having as starting point the electronic and reactive textiles (but not limited to them), we expect visual documentations (photos, videos), samples, technical documentations and testimonies of:

 - failed and rejected product development attempts,